umr4nlp/umr-guidelines/guidelines.md

 This list gives the modal strength value associated with common English modal constructions (this is certaintly not an exhaustive list).
 For modal predicates that are identified as their own event (e.g., deontic predicates), the modal strength value characterizes the dependency link between the modal predicate node and its child event.
-For example, *want* is in the `NeutAff` list, which indicates that there is a `NeutAff` link between the `want` node and its complement event node in the full dependency structure.
+For example, *want* is in the `neutral-affirmative` list, which indicates that there is a `neutral-affirmative` link between the `want` node and its complement event node in the full dependency structure.

-`FullAff` (full affirmative)
+`full-affirmative` (full affirmative)

   - Simple assertions: declarative sentences